 Preheader: Celebrate the love of plants

-January has few big holidays, but there are dozens of smaller events, plus week-long and month-long ones.
+January has only a few big holidays, but there are dozens of smaller events, plus week-long and month-long ones.
 This gives an awesome opportunity to do email nurturing campaigns and incorporate your products in them in a non-salezy way.
 Instead of a straightforward sale, such an approach gently guides and persuades people.

 Here’s how to make the most out of it: